Forgiving like Jesus2009 Mar 29

 There is a very interesting story in Mark 2.
 Jesus had started healing people and therefore had become extremely popular.
 It became difficult to get face time with Jesus.
-Since His culture valued hospitality very highly, the correct thing was to invite people at your door in.
-Unfortunately, when the whole town wanted in, your house became packed.
+Since the culture of his day valued hospitality very highly, when people were at your door you were expected to invite them in.
+Unfortunately then when the whole town wanted in, your house became packed.

 A guy that was paralyzed wanted to get to Jesus.
 He had some friends that brought him to the house, but with the situation, he wasn't going to get in through the door.
 So they found a way to make an opening in the roof and lower him down to Jesus.
 (How audacious is that!!)